European shares jump on hopes of coronavirus progress

-The pan-European STOXX 600 index was up 1.2% at 0702 GMT, with battered travel and leisure stocks, autos and miners leading early gains.
+The pan-European STOXX 600 index was up 1.2% at 0702 GMT, with battered travel and leisure stocks .SXTP, autos .SXAP and miners .SXPP leading early gains.

 The benchmark index has rebounded more than 5% this week and recouped about $1.7 trillion in market value since hitting an eight-year low in March but is still about 24% below its record high, as sweeping lockdown measures crush business activity and spark mass layoffs.